Nuclear blackout: Outside the atmosphere

 The second important effect is caused by the high energy beta particles.
 These are constantly being created by the radioactive decay of the uranium tamper that surrounds the fusion core, so the magnitude of this effect is largely a function of the size of the bomb and its physical dispersal in space.
 Since betas are both lightweight and electrically charged, they follow the Earth's magnetic field.
 This returns upward moving betas back to the Earth, although perhaps not at the same location.

 Unlike the gammas, which ionize only the atoms they strike, a rapidly moving beta induces enormous magnetic fields in atoms they pass nearby, causing them to ionize while slowing the beta down.
 Each beta can thus cause multiple ionizations, as well as being a free electron on its own.
 This causes a much larger but spread out current pulse of lower energy electrons released from these air molecules.
 Since the reaction takes place between 50 and 60 km, the result is a disk of ionized air about 10 km thick and (typically) several hundred kilometers across.

 Additionally, betas that are traveling roughly parallel to the Earth's magnetic fields will be trapped and cause similar effects where the magnetic field intersects the atmosphere.
 At any given longitude there are two locations where this occurs, north and south of the equator, and the effect is maximized by exploding the bomb within one of these locations in order to create as strong a signal as possible at the magnetic conjugate area.
 Known as the Christofilos effect, this was the subject of serious research in the late 1950s, but the effect was less powerful than expected.

 Blackout effects

 When bound to atoms and molecules, quantum mechanics causes electrons to naturally assume a set of distinct energy levels.
 Some of these correspond to photons of different energies, including radio frequencies.
-In metals the energy levels are so closely spaced that the electrons in them will respond to almost any radio frequency photon, which makes them excellent antenna materials.
-The same is true for free electrons, but in this case, there are no inherent energy levels at all, and the electrons will react to almost any photon.
+A passing photon can cause the electron to move between two of the atom's energy levels, if the photon is close to the energy difference in those levels.
+In metals, the energy levels are so closely spaced that the electrons in them will respond to almost any radio frequency photon, which is why metals are excellent materials for use in antennas.
+The same is true for free electrons, but in this case, there are no inherent energy levels at all and the electrons will react to almost any photon.